SECOND QUARTER 2014 COMMENTARY:

-The views contained in this report are those of the Fund’s portfolio manager as of December 31, 2013, and may not reflect his views on the date this report is first published or anytime thereafter.
+The views in this material were those of Fund management as of the date written and may be subject to change.
 The preceding examples of specific investments are included to illustrate the Fund’s investment process and strategy.
 There can be no assurance that such investments will remain represented in the Fund’s portfolios.
 Holdings and allocations are subject to risks and to change.
 The views described herein do not constitute investment advice, are not a guarantee of future performance, and are not intended as an offer or solicitation with respect to the purchase or sale of any security.

 The Fund is subject to several risks, any of which could cause an investor to lose money.
 The Fund may purchase risk arbitrage securities (securities of companies involved in a restructuring) or distressed companies.
 These companies may not be successful in their restructuring and securities of distressed companies are generally more likely to become worthless than securities of more financially stable companies.
 Smaller companies involve substantial risk as these securities are traditionally more volatile in price than larger company securities.
 Securities rated below investment grade, sometimes called junk bonds, involve a greater degree of risk than investment grade bonds in return for higher yield potential.
 The Fund may be subject to interest rate risk which is the risk that debt securities in the Fund's portfolio will decline in value because of increases in market interest rates.
 By participating in derivative securities, the Fund may attempt to hedge (protect) against currency risk which is the risk that the value of foreign securities may be affected by changes in currency exchange rates.
 Derivatives can be volatile and involve various types and degrees of risks, depending upon the characteristics of a particular derivative.
 International investing involves certain risks and increased volatility not associated with investing solely in the U.S. These risks include currency fluctuations, economic or financial instability, lack of timely or reliable financial information or unfavorable political or legal developments.
 These risks are magnified in emerging markets.
 Short sale risk is the risk that the Fund will incur an unlimited loss if the price of a security sold short increases between the time of the short sale and the time the Fund replaces the borrowed security.